With Norrsken House, ex-Klarna executive envisions a global network of co-working spaces focused on impact

 Norrsken-1

 Adalberth says the foundation’s investment arm is focused on supporting ideas that can deliver measurable, beneficial social or environmental impact.
-Investments in the companies range from $100,000 to $1 million in angel, seed, and A rounds, according to the Adalbarth.
+Investments in the companies range from $100,000 to $1 million in angel, seed and A rounds, according to Adalberth.

 “Niklas Zennström showed that it’s possible to found a company that can change the way the world communicates out of little Sweden, and this inspired Spotify, Klarna and Minecraft,” Adalberth told me.
 “We want to enable the same kind of role models, but instead of getting a company to the valuation of a billion, we want it to positively influence one billion people.
 An impact unicorn.”